OpenRefine/openrefine.org/blog/2023-03-17-project-coordinator.md

 ---
 author: Antonin Delpeuch
-title: "OpenRefine is looking for a part time project coordinator"
+title: "OpenRefine is looking for a part time project manager"
 ---

-OpenRefine is looking for a part time project coordinator.
+OpenRefine is looking for a part time project manager.
 This paid role is intended to help facilitate community processes in the project, improve our capacity to liaise with partners and our governance structures.

-The responsibilities of this project coordinator will include:
+The responsibilities of this project manager will include:
 * Facilitating regular meetings within the OpenRefine community and with external partners;
 * Run outreach activities such as our biyearly user survey or by representing the project in events;
 * Maintain the project's communication channels (such as moderating the forum)